kvasdopil/food/README.md

 ```
 Feed Layout (`/feed`)
 ├── FeedLayoutContent (persistent layout)
+│   ├── FavoritesToggle - heart icon to left of search bar, filters to show only liked recipes
 │   ├── RecipeSearchBar - search by name and tags, displays active tags inline
 │   ├── AddRecipeButton - appears to left of avatar for logged-in users
 │   ├── UserAvatar - user profile/authentication button